 • To make sure that the Buddhist teachings are understood in principle and embodied in practice so that the Proper Dharma contained in them will be perpetuated.

-• To teach trainees to gain insight into their spiritual nature and to develop inherent wisdom.
+• To teach students to gain insight into their spiritual nature and to develop inherent wisdom.

-The Sangha and Laity Training Programs are vocational training programs for current and aspirant members of the Buddhist Sangha and for Buddhist laymen and laywomen of at least eighteen years of age.
+The Sangha and Laity Training Programs are Seminary programs for current and aspirant members of the Buddhist Sangha and for Buddhist laymen and laywomen of at least eighteen years of age.
 The purpose of the programs is to provide a solid foundation in Buddhist studies and practice for those whose goal is an occupation in a Buddhist institution or community setting, in social service areas, or in educational institutions.
 These programs of study and training came in response to the growing number of Buddhist institutions, such as temples, monasteries, convents, schools, colleges and universities, and health centers, in America and in other countries that require their staff to be knowledgeable and proficient in Buddhist doctrine and practice.
 These programs also fill a need in the Buddhist world community for Buddhist training centers that provide education in orthodox teachings and training in traditional monastic systems and structures.

 The training programs emphasize the application of traditional moral, spiritual, and intellectual principles to the formation of character and to one’s daily life and work in the modern world.
 Learning through actual practice in this way requires a serious commitment.